How to Buy a Suit: The Best Rules to Follow

 Buying a suit can be a time consuming task, especially if you are not familiar with the world of men’s fashion.
 However, with the right guidance, buying a suit can be an enjoyable experience that results in a well-fitting and stylish outfit for any occasion.
 In this article, we will provide you with some tips on how to buy a suit.

-Know Your Measurements
+1. Know Your Measurements

-Going to the suit store and asking for a Size M jacket won’t get you far.
+Going to the suit shop or tailoring and asking for a Size M jacket won’t get you far.
 The first step in buying a suit is to know your measurements.
 This includes your chest size, waist size, and inseam.
-You can measure yourself or have a tailor measure you to ensure precision.
-Knowing your measurements will help you find a suit that fits you well and flatters your body type.
+You can do basic measuring yourself, but I highly recommend asking your tailor to measure you to ensure precision.

 How to Buy a Suit: Know Your Measurements

-Determine Your Budget
+2. Set Your Budget

-Suits come in a wide range of prices, so it is important to determine your budget before you start shopping.
-A quality suit can be quite an investment, but there are also affordable options that can still look great.
-Decide how much you are willing to spend before you begin your search.
+Suits come in a wide range of prices, so it is important to set your budget before you start shopping.
+A bespoke suit can be quite an investment, but there are also more affordable alternatives that can still look great.
+There are three main categories when it comes to suits, ranging from lowest to highest in price: off the rack, made to measure, and bespoke.

 How to Buy a Suit: Determine Your Budget

 If you’re a young guy just starting your career, you may want to consider a suit in the price range of 300-600 euros.
-However, if you hold the position of Vice President in a reputable company and want to make a strong impression on your colleagues or clients, I suggest investing in a custom-made suit.
-The cost of such a suit will depend entirely on the tailor you choose.
+However, if you are the Vice President of a large company and want to make a statement in the office, I suggest investing in a bespoke suit.

-Choose the Right Fabric
+3. Choose the Right Fabric

 Suits come in a variety of fabrics, including wool, cotton, linen, and polyester.
 Wool is a popular choice for its durability and versatility, while cotton and linen are lighter options that are ideal for warmer weather.